TanaseVictorFlavian/Quadratic-maximum-genetic-algorithm/README.md

 # Quadratic-maximum-genetic-algorithm
-A genetic algorithm the finds the maximum of a quadratic function
+A genetic algorithm that finds the maximum of a quadratic function